 Every page of the IRS site includes a link to "Forms and Publications" under "IRS Resources" on the left side of the page.
 One example of material that may be helpful to access online is Publication 334, "The Tax Guide for Small Business (for Individuals Who Use Schedule C or Schedule C-EZ)."

 Other websites with relevant information include the United States Small Business Administration (SBA), and the website for the SBA-affiliated organization known at the Service Corps of Retired Executives, or SCORE.
 You may wish to consider ordering the "Small Business Resource Guide CD," developed by the IRS and SBA and available online.
 Among the free online courses offered by SBA is the federal tax training course, "Introduction to Federal Taxes for Small Businesses."

 Small business owners can email or call SCORE, a nonprofit association dedicated to helping small businesses.
 Local counselors are available to consult directly with small business owners free of charge.

-NOTE: The content of this article is presented for informational purposes only and does not constitute financial advice.
+Note: The content of this article is presented for informational purposes only and does not constitute tax, legal or financial advice.
 Tax decisions can be extremely complex and should be made in consultation with your legal and/or financial advisor.